Introduction

 • They are built from Widgets and/or other Components to describe the Screen.

-• They can be loaded from XML at runtime as they describe only visual aspects of the UI.
+• They can be loaded from XML at runtime since they describe only visual aspects of the UI.

 • They do not have an API.